*Because pillow preferences are subjective, we offer several pillow recommendations to choose from.

-Choosing the perfect pillow for you or a loved one can be frustrating and confusing.
-This fact often causes people to wait too long before replacing pillows that are clearly already past their use by date.
+Finding the right pillow for you or a loved one can be frustrating and confusing.
+This is made all the more difficult by the fact that you usually can’t return a pillow that doesn’t suit after testing it!
+This often causes people to wait too long before replacing pillows that are clearly already past their use by date.

-Fortunately, Tontine has been providing Australian families with the widest possible range of comfortable, durable and affordable pillows for more than 60 years, and the majority of them are made right here in Australia, so you know they’re good quality.
+Fortunately, at Tontine we have been providing Australian families with the widest possible range of comfortable, durable and affordable pillows for over 60 years.
+With the majority of our pillows made right here in Australia, you can trust they’re good quality.

-Most people try to make choosing the right pillow as easy as possible, such as classifying themselves as a tummy, back or side sleeper, and choosing a low, medium or high pillow to suit.
+Most people try to make choosing a pillow as easy as possible, classifying themselves as a tummy, back or side sleeper and choosing a low, medium or high pillow to suit.

 - Your preferred level of comfort

-- Your preferred sleeping position and your body size
+- Preferred sleeping position and your body size

 - Special needs

 Let’s take a look at each one in turn.